Hjorthmedh/RGCmorphology/ms/intro.md

 Fractal dimension measures the neuron’s coverage of the retina at different length scales.
-Here we used the box counting method described in @Fernandez2001-ef.
+Here we used the box counting method [@Fernandez2001-ef].
 The neuron was projected onto the XY plane and a grid was placed over it (Figure 3B).
 This grid was then successively refined.
 The magnification is defined as the maximal distance between grid lines / current distance between grid lines.
 At each step, the number of grid boxes that contains a piece of dendrite was counted.
 The logarithm of the number of non-empty grid squares was plotted against the logarithm of the magnification.
 A line was fitted to these points using the least squares method, and the resulting slope is an estimate of the fractal dimension.